MSci Wildlife Ecology and Conservation Science

 The course offers a wide-ranging curriculum taught through lectures, seminars and tutorials, complemented by laboratory investigations, case studies, workshops, work-based experiences, fieldwork and your own research.

-One of your modules will take place at Bristol Zoo (during your first two years), where you'll learn about live conservation projects.
+During the first and second years of your degree, a quarter of your study time will take place at Bristol Zoo/Wild Place Project, where you'll learn about live conservation projects.
 The zoo offers an exceptional learning facility for investigating wildlife conservation, including ex-situ conservation, animal behaviour and conservation communication strategies.

 Hone and develop your skills with organisations tackling a broad variety of conservation issues, from the local to the global.